Your retirement is still a few years off, but you’re already looking forward to a comfortable one.

 First, let’s talk about non-concessional contributions.
 These are contributions sourced from your after-tax income, which means no further tax is deducted when they reach your super fund.

-The bring-forward rule applies if you’re under 65, and allows you to bring forward up to two years of non-concessional (after-tax) contributions.
-This means it’s possible to make up to $540,000 non-concessional contributions in a single year (based on the 2016–17 cap).
+The bring-forward rule applies if you’re under 65, and allows you to bring forward up to two years of non-concessional (after-tax) contributions depending on your total superannuation balance on 30 June of the previous Financial Year.
+This means it’s possible to make up to $300,000 non-concessional contributions in a single year (based on the 2017–18 cap).

 The aim of the rule is to maximise your superannuation savings before you’re no longer eligible to contribute to super.